remoteintech/remote-jobs/company-profiles/alice.md

 We also try to get our teams together physically at least once a year, because face-to-face helps build bonds that are very hard to build (not impossible) when you communicate over a video call.

+You can read more about remote culture at ALICE in the following article: [7 things I Learned Scaling a Global Engineering Team](https://medium.com/@rafael.neves/7-things-i-learned-scaling-a-global-engineering-team-8d8be698986f?sk=d93ed5d8ea80c371a021b632084c0ad4)

 ## Region